 The 2020 mass shift to virtual learning altered the landscape for K–12 education, and that shift is likely permanent.
 There have been many changes, adaptations, and in many cases, improvements over the last 18 months.
-Educators are now beginning to wonder if virtual learning and its accompanying ed-tech devices should be a continued option.
+Educators are now wondering if virtual learning and its accompanying ed-tech devices should be a continued option.

 Safety isn’t limited to fears of Covid.
 Parents are also concerned about other hot topics, such as bullying and school violence, and virtual learning has provided families with additional options to combat their concerns.

-Many parents have discovered their children enjoy the freedom of remote classes and are performing better academically online.
+Many parents have discovered that their children enjoy the freedom of remote classes and perform better academically online.

 A 2021 survey of district leaders found that 1 in 5 schools have already adopted or planned to adopt virtual schooling after the pandemic.

-Districts see several students who were once struggling in the traditional face-to-face model, now successfully navigating virtual learning.
-Virtual learning has provided students the ability to personalize their instruction.
+Districts see several students who were once struggling in the traditional face-to-face model now successfully navigating virtual learning.
+In addition, virtual learning has allowed students to personalize their instruction.

 Personalized instruction can also benefit students’ schedules by allowing them to fit schoolwork around their personal lives and, for older students, part-time jobs.

 There’s a remarkable parallel between adults who realized they could perform their job from home during the pandemic to families and students who realized they could learn from home as well.
 There’s flexibility there that is desired by many.

 Virtual learning doesn’t conform to time constraints.
 Students can log in to their devices, complete work on their schedules, and take classes they may never have had access to before.
 In addition, online platforms broaden students’ access to Advanced Placement classes, language classes, electives, and more!